Brandon Smith (politician)

-Brandon D. Smith (born June 14, 1967) is an American businessman from Hazard, Kentucky who serves in the Commonwealth of Kentucky Senate.
+David Brandon Smith (born June 14, 1967) is an American businessman from Hazard, Kentucky who serves in the Commonwealth of Kentucky Senate.
 He is a Republican.

 Background

 Born in Hazard, Smith is a 1991 graduate of the University of Kentucky with a B.A. in political science.
 He is the owner of Mohawk Energy, a small mining company based in Lexington; the company is unrelated to the Texas fracking supply corporation by the same name.
 He is a Presbyterian and a Freemason.
 Smith and his wife Laurel have five children.

 Public office

 Smith served on the city commission of Hazard from 1993 to 1998.
 He was elected to District 84 of the Commonwealth of Kentucky House of Representatives in 2000, unseating Democratic incumbent Scott Alexander from Hazard Kentucky. and served there until February 5, 2008, when he was elected in a special election to the 30th district (Bell, Breathitt, Johnson, Leslie, Magoffin and Perry counties) of the Commonwealth Senate, to replace Daniel Mongiardo, newly elected as Lieutenant Governor of Kentucky (and himself a Hazard native and resident).
-Smith was re-elected in 2010, and is the Republican nominee for his seat in the 2014 legislative election.
+Smith was reelected in 2010, 2014, 2018, and 2022.